 - Investigators: Are the investigators appropriately trained and well-suited to carry out this work?
 Is the work proposed appropriate to the experience level of the PD/PI and other researchers?
-Does the investigative team bring complementary and integrated expertise to the project (if applicable)? - Environment: Does the scientific environment in which the work will be done contribute to the probability of success?
+Does the investigative team bring complementary and integrated expertise to the project (if applicable)?
+Has the principal investigator produced an application that is appropriately formatted, on the correct template, and free from errors? - Environment: Does the scientific environment in which the work will be done contribute to the probability of success?
 Do the proposed studies benefit from unique features of the scientific environment, subject populations, or employ useful collaborative arrangements?
 Is there evidence of institutional support? - Community Engagement Plan: Does the applicant propose a sound approach to engaging communities affected by tobacco use in either a collaborative partnership or by proactively informing about the nature and significance of the research and research outcomes?
 To what extent does the dissemination of findings go beyond the research community and include channels and tools targeting clinicians, public health practitioners, advocates, policymakers and the general public?

 - Budget: Is the budget request for the project appropriate?
 Is there scientific or budgetary overlap with other active awards?
-If out-of-state contracts or collaborations are included in the budget, how essential are they to successful completion of the project? - Protection of human subjects from research risk: If human subjects are involved, protections from research risk relating to their participation in the proposed research will be assessed. - Inclusion of women, minorities and children in research: If human subjects are involved, are there adequate plans to include subjects of all gender identities, all racial and ethnic groups (and subgroups)

-and children, as appropriate for the scientific goals of the research?
+If out-of-state contracts or collaborations are included in the budget, how essential are they to the successful completion of the project? - Protection of human subjects from research risk: If human subjects are involved, protections from research risk relating to their participation in the proposed research will be assessed. - Inclusion of women, minorities and children in research: If human subjects are involved, are there adequate plans to include women, subjects from all racial and ethnic groups (and subgroups) and children, as appropriate for the scientific goals of the research?
 Are plans for the recruitment and retention of human subjects adequate?

-• Care and use of vertebrate animals in research: If vertebrate animals are involved in the project, plans for their care and use will be assessed.
+- Care and use of vertebrate animals in research: If vertebrate animals are involved in the project, plans for their care and use will be assessed. - Biohazards: Are appropriate assurances in place to ensure safe handling of biohazards, including nicotine?